FlorianTaube/screamlab/docs/installing.rst

 .. code-block:: bash

-    source CorziliusNMR/bin/activate
+    source screamlab/bin/activate

-Assuming in this case that your virtual environment is called ``CorziliusNMR`` and that you are in the same path where you just created your virtual environment.
+Assuming in this case that your virtual environment is called ``screamlab`` and that you are in the same path where you just created your virtual environment.

 Deactivating is simple as well, once you are done.
 Either close the terminal, or issue the command ``deactivate``.

-Install CorziliusNMR
+Install screamlab
 --------------------

-Once you activated your virtual environment where you want to install the CorziliusNMR package in, proceed as given above:
+Once you activated your virtual environment where you want to install the screamlab package in, proceed as given above:

 .. code-block:: bash

-    pip install CorziliusNMR
+    pip install screamlab

-This will download the CorziliusNMR package from the `Python Package Index (PyPI) <https://www.pypi.org/>`_ and install it locally.
+This will download the screamlab package from the `Python Package Index (PyPI) <https://www.pypi.org/>`_ and install it locally.
 All dependencies will be installed as well.

 .. note::